 The purpose of this article is to dispel 15 of the most popular and harmful myths about introverts.

-Introvert people constitute a great percentage of the world’s best thinkers, philosophers, scientists, and artists.
+Introvert people constitute many of the world’s best thinkers, philosophers, scientists, and artists.
 Yet they still find themselves bullied, belittled, and misdiagnosed as being socially inept and threatening.

 If one of the highest instincts in mankind is self-preservation, it’s no wonder that many people fear what they don’t understand: the quiet and insular introvert.